marianneke/constrained_optimization/README.md

-# constrained_optimization
+# Constrained Optimization

-Examples of constrained optimization problems
+Examples of real-life case studies that can be formulated as constrained optimization problems.